KUTlime/Does-switch-expression-make-sense/README.md

 As a main metric, I've used a build-in Visual Studio Code Metric analyser with the Maintainability index.
 The code maintainability is popular buzzword these day because a maintenance of the obsolete, non-transparent code is expensive.

 # Analysed function definition
 A task is simple.
-Design a function which analyses an input object and if it is a string, return "One word" if string has `Length` property lower than 5, "God knows what" for any another `string` and an empty `string` when the input object is not a `string` at all.
+Design a function which analyses an input object and if it is a string, return "One word" if string has `Length` property is lower than 5, "God knows what" for any another `string` and an empty `string` when the input object is not a `string` at all.

 # Solution
-I designed a several solution which I could come up with.
+I designed several solutions that I could come up with.
 They are sorted according the maintainability index in ascending order.

 ## 1. Junior developer solution (MI 77)
 A very poor solution based on C# 6, coding style around 2015 and lack of experience.